 Mix and Match Essential Oil Mosquito Repellents

 Organic Gardening magazine recommends mixing any combination of the following essential oils to equal 2 ½ teaspoons: basil, juniper, palmarosa, citronella, rose geranium, rosemary, myrrh, cedarwood, and/or pine.
-Stir into 1 cup of 190 proof grain alcohol for a carrier.
+Stir into 1 cup of 190-proof grain alcohol for a carrier.
 Spray on skin or clothes as needed.
-Another recipe we found was 20 drops eucalyptus, 20 drops cedarwood, 10 drops tea tree, and 10 drops geranium oil in 2 ounces of carrier oil such as jojoba.
+Another recipe we found was 20 drops of eucalyptus, 20 drops of cedarwood, 10 drops of tea tree, and 10 drops of geranium oil in 2 ounces of carrier oil such as jojoba.
 Apply as needed.